-The St. Paul Church office is located just off the west side lobby of the church building.
-It can also be reached from the sanctuary through the arched door at the front left side.
-The church office is open Monday through Friday, 8:30 a.m. - 5 p.m.
-To contact office staff or to make an appointment with the pastor, please call 313-291-1221.
+The St. Paul Church office is located off the west lobby of our church building.
+On Sunday mornings, it can also be reached through the arched door at the front-left end of the sanctuary.
+The church office is open on Monday through Friday, 9 a.m. – 2 p.m.
+To contact the church office or to make an appointment with a church pastor please call 313-291-1221.

 12. Additional Information Available

 Informational literature, as was as weekly devotional manuals and recent sermons preached at St. Paul Church, are all available in the front vestibule at the front church entrance.
 Ushers are also on hand Sunday morning to answer any questions which you may have about our church’s ongoing ministries and activities.